HOUSING POLICY &

 -

-Preserving existing homes and protecting residents to foster stability, community, and a sense of belonging – after all, people are the most important parts of the equation.
+HAC strives to preserve existing homes and protect residents to foster stability, community, and a sense of belonging – after all, people are the most important parts of the equation.